woozy308/Pokemon-Test/README.md

  - application of objects and called functions
  - large usage of Java's built-in randomizer
  - user choice input for many applications within, such as name and starter choice
- - many fall back failsafes in case of unaccepted or nil values that may be inputted
+ - wide usage of fallback failsafes in the case of unaccepted or nil input values
+ - Randomizer within can also auto-determine and set things for the player if the player has no input
  - and much, much, more!